bradlet/SimpleMindChessEngine/README.md

 # SimpleMindChessEngine
 A machine learning powered chess engine with the goal of staying as simple as possible.

+###### Note:
+For simplicities sake, I'm not going to start this as a full chess-playing engine.
+It's going to simply be a multi-layered neural network implementation that evaluates how strong a board position is.

+Later on, this can be expanded to then evaluate which possible move should be chosen, and then it can be transformed into a full-blown chess engine.

 #### Dev Info
 > Developed by Bradley Thompson
 > Final project for CS 545 - Intro to Machine Learning (Fall 2020)